soulwing/tnm4j/README.md

 It's possible to ask for too many objects in a single GETNEXT request.
 We check for that case by comparing the size of the row to the number of objects we requested.
-Requesting too many objects in a single request is a programming error, so we simply throw an exception.
+Requesting too many objects in a single request is a programming error, so we simply print an error message and exit the loop.

 ### Table Retrieval Using GETBULK